 This second method is often called ‘on-demand’ or ‘event based’ dosing.

 Both methods have been shown to be very effective, although on-demand dosing has only been studied in gay and bisexual men.

 If you’re thinking about getting PrEP from outside the NHS, it’s important that you talk to an adviser from a sexual health clinic.
 They will support you to use the treatment safely and provide necessary tests.

-In most big PrEP studies, no one became infected if they took PrEP as recommended.
+In all big PrEP studies, no one became infected if they took PrEP as recommended.
 But if you don't take it correctly, it may not work.

 The drugs used in PrEP are the same drugs that are prescribed to thousands of people living with HIV every year.
 They’re very safe and serious side effects are very rare.